kallaway/100-days-of-code/r2-log.md

 [Squeeze-Excite network](https://arxiv.org/pdf/1709.01507.pdf) (and blocks) can be inserted into ResNet blocks between the lasdt convolution layer in the main path before the shortcut addition.
 There are 2 path in a SE block where on one path with an input (HxWxC) goes Global average pooling (1x1xC) -> FC -> ReLU -> FC -> Sigmoid (output of [0,1] for each channel c).
 This is used as a scale factor on the input.
 Leads to performance increase of 10% on ImageNet.

  ### R1D6 (20/11/21)
- More work on DNN architectures.
+ [DenseNet](https://arxiv.org/pdf/1608.06993.pdf) covered which is comparable to ResNet but with more connectivity due to the concatenation (instead of summation) the output feature maps are concatenated.
+Up to 90% less params than ResNet and also has the short paths and therefore avoids exploding/vanishing gradient.

+Also worth noting that in DenseNet the arrangement is: BN -> ReLu -> Conv (different to ResNet).
+This was suggested in the paper [Identity mapping in deep res nets (Zhang 2016)](https://arxiv.org/pdf/1603.05027.pdf).

+[This paper](https://arxiv.org/pdf/1810.00736.pdf) covered an overall summary of the different architectures of the model zoo.
+Models such as ResNet, Xception, DenseNet have reduced the no. of params by reducing the number of FC layers and using global average pooling, however they have a large number of convolution layers so there is high computational complexity.

  ### R1D7 (21/11/21)
 Looking at gradient descent.
+The loss function $J(\theta)$ for image classification is `Categorical cross entropy` (Shannon entropy).
+$$ J(\theta) = - \Sigma_{j}^{C} y_{true, j} log(y_{pred, j})$$

+where the ground truth $y_{true, j}$ will be a one-hot encoded vector $y_{true} = [0,0,0,1,0,0]$

-Mini-batch gradient descent, with momentum.
+Mini-batch gradient descent, with [momentum](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.57.5612&rep=rep1&type=pdf).

-Overfitting in NN and methods to prevent it such as: Early stopping, regularization, dropout.
+Ways to [prevent overfitting](https://www.jeremyjordan.me/deep-neural-networks-preventing-overfitting/) in NN and methods to prevent it such as: Early stopping, regularization, dropout.

+Touched on the [exploding gradient problem](https://arxiv.org/pdf/1712.05577.pdf) this very in-depth paper looks to cover it.

+Also looking at this paper and seeing the mention of the [SELU](https://pytorch.org/docs/stable/generated/torch.nn.SELU.html) activation function lead me to a Pytorch documentation page which links a paper of [Self-Normalizing Neural networks](https://arxiv.org/abs/1706.02515).